-This is the simplest form of Interest rate swaps where a fixed rate is exchanged for a floating rate or vice versa on a given notional principal at pre-agreed intervals during the
+This is the simplest form of Interest rate swaps where a fixed rate is exchanged for a floating rate or vice versa on a given notional principal at pre-agreed intervals during the life of the contract.

 2. A Basis Swap: